hotcereal/am2r-3-2/README.md

 ## Installation

-Visit the [Releases](#releases) to download the mod.
+Visit the [Releases](https://github.com/hotcereal/am2r-3-2/releases) to download the mod.
 As of right now, I only have Windows and Linux versions available despite me myself running macOS.
 Why?
 I'm a sadist, that's why.
 If for some reason you have a Windows or macOS computer running at 3:2, you can simply load the mod into the AM2RLauncher and play it there.
 NOTE: This mod effectively disables widescreen (16:9) support.
 Meaning, your options are 4:3 or 3:2 when you toggle widescreen ON via the Display Settings from within AM2R's Options menu.

 The source files you see on the repository itself can be used alongside [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool) to compile a raw Windows mods and [Atomic](https://github.com/AM2R-Community-Developers/Atomic) to build one that will work with AM2RLauncher.

 Then take that resulting zip and follow the longer list of detailed steps below.
-  • I am genuinely sorry, but I cannot be assed to work back all the steps here, but @Rex109 has his SteamDeck 16:10 mod available with all the needed steps, if you desire to build this manually.
+  • I am genuinely sorry, but I cannot be assed to work back all the steps here, but @Rex109 has their [SteamDeck 16:10 mod available with all the needed steps](https://github.com/Rex109/AM2R-Steam-deck-aspect-ratio-fix), if you desire to build this manually.

-## Desktop Installation

-If you're playing on a 3:2 monitor or some such, you can just use the [latest release](#latest) and load it into AM2RLauncher following the steps for loading the mod below.
-After that, you're set.

 ### PortMaster